tgabatin/tgabatin/README.md

-# Hi, I'm Taylor Sanchez (Gabatino)!
+# Aloha! 🌺 I'm Taylor Sanchez (Gabatino)!

 I'm a Software Engineer and Consultant that's passionate about technology.
-I graduated with degrees in Computer Science & Quantitative Economics, and am currently continuing my education with a Masters in Computer Science and Engineering Management.
+I am a proud graduate of the University of Hawaii at Manoa, holding a Bachelor of Science and Arts in both Computer Science & Quantitative Economics, with a minor in Mathematics and Philosophy, and am currently continuing my education at the University of Colorado, Boulder with a Masters in Computer Science and Engineering Management.
+I believe that the computational sciences and mathematics as applied to STEM gives enormous opportunities for development and change, but more importantly, creativity and imagination to make these amazing feats possible.
+It's the reason I chose this field, and the reason I fall in love with it more every day.

-I have many interests when it comes to tech!
-However, I specialize in Full Stack Web Development, DevSecOps, and Cloud Software and Security in Software Architecture and Design.
+I have many interests when it comes to tech, and believe that all integrations and specialties in computer science hold their weight of importance.
+However, my specialized knowledge is in Software Architecture and Design, DevSecOps, and Data Science and AI.

-Some of my personal projects and endeavors; however, are more rooted in algorithmic complexity as they tie to the natural sciences, Data Science & AI merged with Robotics and Embedded Systems, and of course, Systems Design and Architecture.
+Some of my personal projects and endeavors; however, are more rooted in algorithmic complexity as they tie to the natural sciences, Robotics and Embedded Systems, and of course, VR/AR/MR as they relate to video game development.

-I hope you enjoy your stay!
+As I welcome the opportunity for new challenges and knowledge, please feel free to contact me for any of my more personal projects, or if you'd like to connect and work together.

+Mahalo Nui Loa! 🌴

 <br />